 So is that it?
 Should we shelve our beloved sea mists forever?
 Do sugar sprays actually get the same results?
 We asked some experts to clear things up.

 Aside from the obvious, it all comes down to the finish you're looking for.
-"Both salt and sugar sprays add texture to hair, but if you want the traditional summer texture—the appearance of having lounged on the beach all day—go with sea salt," says Halli Bivona of the John Barrett salon in NYC.
+"Both salt and sugar sprays add texture to hair, but if you want the traditional summer texture—the appearance of having lounged on the beach all day—go with sea salt," says Halli Bivona.
 "If you are looking for a bit more polish and softness for your hair, go with sugar spray."

 No need to give up your beachy waves!
 Just shop wisely and try to pick formulas with minimal alcohol and lots of hair-fortifying ingredients, like oils and plant proteins.
 Consider limiting your spritzing to a few times a week, rather than every day, and give your hair a little extra TLC in general.
 "After you use a sea salt spray, thoroughly shampoo and condition hair," advises Bivona.
 "I also love to add a lightweight oil such as coconut or camellia oil to wet hair to help along the hydrating and healing process.
 Olive oil works great for extra dehydrated hair."